 3382 The Exceptional Child.
-Historical perspective of special education and the exceptional child with emphasis on children with speech handicaps, mentally retarded children, children with auditory and visual impairments, children who have behavioral disorders, and children who have neurological, orthopedic, and/or other health impaired disabilities.
-A minimum of 12 clock-hours of observation in a special education setting is required.
-B
+Historical perspective of special education and the exceptional child with emphasis on children with speech handicaps, mentally retarded children, children with auditory and visual

 4650 Teacher Aide Practicum.
 Required of public school teacher aides to complete requirements for certification in EC-4.
 Requires current employment in the certification area, having completed a minimum of 11⁄2 years in that position.
 The practicum will be no less than one semester.
 D